Wanchai290/numerical_kinematics/README.md

 ### Third section : Resulting 3D plot
 Displays a 3D plot with both the simple solution and the solution that avoids obstacles.

+## About pseudo-inverse computation
+We used a result of the SVD to perform it, but really we should've changed the totality of the code to use the SVD decomposition instead, so computations run faster.
+But there was no time left for this project.